Hard Target: Critical response

 Hard Target received mixed reviews on its initial release praising the film's action scenes but noting the poor story and Jean-Claude Van Damme's acting abilities.
 On the film review television show Siskel & Ebert, Roger Ebert stated that Hard Target is "not very smart and it's not very original, but it is well made on a technical level.
 The stunts are impressive ... as an action picture, it's well made, but it never becomes more than competent action and I just can't recommend it for that".
 Gene Siskel also gave the film a thumbs down on the show stating that "John Woo is a good filmmaker ...
 Van Damme is pretty wooden ...
 You notice the style in the film because there is not much substance".
 Janet Maslin of The New York Times wrote that "Van Damme has still not broken the habit of his own blank-faced posturing, although Mr. Woo films him in the most aggrandizing style imaginable".
 In Variety, Emanuel Levy wrote that Hard Target was "a briskly vigorous, occasionally brilliant actioner starring Jean-Claude Van Damme.
 However, hampered by a B-script with flat, standard characters, and subjected to repeated editing of the violent sequences to win an R rating, pic doesn't bear the unique vision on display in Woo's recent "The Killer" and "Hard-Boiled."
 Van Damme and the director's reputation should ensure initial commercial kick on the way to solid if not spectacular box office".
 Desson Thompson of The Washington Post wrote that "When Van Damme isn't duking it out with the English language, scriptwriter Chuck Pfarrer is filling Henriksen's mouth with villainous pseudo-profundities.
 Even in a second-rate action picture like this, and despite Henriksen's commendable efforts, they're painful to listen to ...
 Woo's creative presence is practically stifled.
-There are some flashes of his deliriously wild style—a slow-motion moment here, a well-chosen freeze-frame there.
+There are some flashes of his deliriously wild style – a slow-motion moment here, a well-chosen freeze-frame there.
 He also introduces American audiences to his taste for unique motorcycle stunts and very, very loud car explosions.
 But these Wooisms are disappointingly minimal".
 Lance Henriksen received a Saturn Award for Best Supporting Actor for his portrayal of Emil Fouchon in the film.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
-On Rotten Tomatoes, the film holds a rating of 62% from 39 reviews and an average rating of 5.5/10.
+On Rotten Tomatoes, the film holds a rating of 63% from 40 reviews.
 The consensus summarizes: "Hard Target gets a boost from John Woo's stylish direction, but at heart, it's still another silly, explosion-dependent action thriller in the Jean-Claude Van Damme oeuvre."
+Metacritic, which uses a weighted average, assigned the a score of 63 out of 100, based on 22 critics, indicating "generally favorable" reviews.

 In 2013 Den of Geek, included it at 4 in a list of the Top 10 Van Damme movies.